 Naked Dates for the Holidays

 If you are planning a holiday gathering for Easter or Passover, Naked Dates are always a welcome addition to any holiday feast.
 Not only are our organic Medjool dates delicious, they are chocked full of history.
-Lest we forget the reason for the season, dates will always be here to remind us of how our ancestors survived. for holiday delivery, and get 10% off of your entire order through April 30, 2017 using coupon code Spring17!
+Lest we forget the reason for the season, dates will always be here to remind us of how our ancestors survived.
+Shop now for holiday delivery, and get 10% off of your entire order through April 30, 2017 using coupon code Spring17!